JasperBraun/SDRAP/README.md

 falsely combining alignments that reflect sequences of unscrambled MDSs to single large gapped alignments.
-To avoid falsely leaving sets of alignments which reflect a single MDS fragmented, some of these ungapped sequence alignments are merged during the [Arrangement annotation step](#arrangement-annotation-algorithm).
+To avoid falsely leaving sets of alignments which reflect a single MDS fragmented, some of these ungapped sequence alignments are merged during the [Preliminary annotation step](#preliminary-annotation-algorithm) and the [Additional annotation step](#additional-annotation-algorithm).
 In this section, the criterion for two alignments to be merged is discussed.
-The variables `t`, and `d` referenced here refer to the correponding [optional parameters](#optional-parameters).
+The variables `t`, and `d` referenced here refer to the correponding [optional parameters](#alignment-merging).

 Here, we neglect the actual sequences of sequence alignments and model sequence alignments as triples `([i,j], [k,l], o)` where `[i,j]` and `[k,l]` are integer